todd-koeck/cpg/README.md

 first implementation performs the password guessing in a single thread and can be found in the single\_threaded.clj file.
 The second implementation, in agents\_only.clj, uses agents to guess passwords on multiple threads.
 A third implementation using LinkedBlockingQueue, from java\.util\.concurrent, and Threads can be found in blocking\_queue.clj.

+### Feedback

+Questions or comments on the code are welcome.

 # Installation

 You'll need [leiningen](https://leiningen.org/) to build and/or run the program.
 Follow the instructions on the [leiningen](https://leiningen.org/) website to